bioidiap/bob.extension/doc/pure_python.rst

 * The first entry are the ``eggs``.
   In there, you can list all python packages that should be installed, additionally to the ones specified in the ``requirements.txt``.
-  Typically, this is used when the packages you need are not available on PyPI.
   These packages will then be available to be used in your environment.
   Dependencies for those packages will be automatically managed, **as long as you keep** ``bob.buildout`` **in your list of** ``extensions``.
   At least, the current package needs to be in the ``eggs`` list.